smishra2818/move_atp/copy-sshkey-wallet/copy-sshkey-wallet.md

 Estimated Time: 30 minute

-### Objectives
+### Objective

-* copy ssh key and wallet to application for ATP connectivity
+* Copy ssh key and wallet to application for ATP connectivity

 ### Prerequisites